 The problem is that the seizing hamstring is a referral pattern of another muscle, the gluteus minimus.
 The gluteus minimus is located on the side of the hip.
+Right where the asterisk is in the illustration.
 I’ll help you to see that seizing hamstring pain is really the referral of the gluteus minimus and not the lateral hamstring itself.

 Now, let’s elicit the pattern from the gluteus minimus.
 Look at the picture above to see where you should place the ball.
 Take a tennis ball and lay it on the floor.
 Now, lay on the tennis ball so that it presses into this spot.
 You may need to squirm around on it a bit to find the specific spot.
 Most people guess too far back and need to turn onto their side a bit more with the ball farther forward.
 There are several trigger points in this area that produce different pain patterns into the hip and down the leg.

 You can watch me do this in the self-care video.

 This site is undergoing changes.
 Starting in early 2020, we began changing the format of the posts to include more extensive self-care, illustrations, therapist notes, anatomy, and protocols.
 We’d love your feedback.
 We are adding posts and converting the old posts as quickly as time permits.